Aral Sea: How One of the World’s Largest Lakes Disappeared

-Aralsk port – Aral Sea was here not long ago
+Aralsk port was on the Aral Sea not long ago.

 Do you remember Aral Lake?

-That huge pool of water just on the east side of the Caspian Sea?
-You don’t?
-Maybe you’re too young, ’cause if you looked at that after the year 2000 that doesn’t look so impressive.
+That massive pool of water just on the east side of the Caspian Sea?
+Don’t you?
+Maybe you’re too young, ’cause if you looked at that after the year 2000, that doesn’t look so impressive.

-Aral Lake used to be the 4th largest lake in the world for surface (68,000 square kilometers) after the Caspian Sea, Lake Superior (North America), and Lake Victoria (Africa).
-Now is almost a pond.
+Aral Lake used to be the 4th-largest lake in the world by surface area (68,000 square kilometers), after the Caspian Sea, Lake Superior (North America), and Lake Victoria (Africa).
+Now it’s almost a pond.

-In the 1940s, the Soviet government decided to divert the Aral Sea’s main tributary rivers, Amu Darya and Syr Darya, in order to irrigate the desert region surrounding it, in an attempt to grow rice, cereals, and cotton.
+In the 1940s, the Soviet government decided to divert the Aral Sea’s main tributaries, the Amu Darya and the Syr Darya, to irrigate the desert region surrounding the Aral Sea, in an attempt to grow rice, cereals, and cotton.

 Many of the canals were poorly built, allowing water to leak or evaporate.
-From the Qaraqum Canal, the largest in Central Asia, perhaps 30 to 75% of the water went to waste.
-Today, only 12% of Uzbekistan’s irrigation canal length is waterproofed (Wikipedia).
+From the Qaraqum Canal, the largest in Central Asia, perhaps 30-75% of the water went to waste.
+Today, only 12% of Uzbekistan’s irrigation canals are waterproofed (Wikipedia).

 By 1960, between 20 and 60 cubic kilometers of water were going each year to the land instead of into the Aral.
 With most of its water supply gone, the Aral Sea began to shrink.